SunilKumarMariyala/DP-Project/README_PERSONAL.md

 - `time`: Helps us measure how long things take
 - `pickle` and `joblib`: Help us save and load our model
 - `torch`: The machine learning library we use
-- `sqlalchemy`: Helps us work with our database
+- `sqlalchemy`: Helps us work with our MySQL database
 - `logging`: Helps us keep track of what's happening
 - `StandardScaler`: Helps normalize our data